dejandrazenovic/GrindCPU/README.md

 # GrindCPU v0.5
-A microcontroller-controlled electric conical burr grinder.
+A microcontroller-controlled electric conical burr grinder (for coffee).

 ## Abstract

 The Baratza Virtuoso has been my trusty coffee grinder for a few years now, but has only a wind-up timer and pulse button.
-In lieu of the pulse button, I have implemented an Arduino with an OLED display to enhance it's features.
-A 5V relay replaced the pulse button for the internals.
+I have replaced the pulse button with an Arduino + OLED display to enhance its features.
+A 5V relay replaced the pulse button in the internals.

 ## Features